 If this section wasn't the cause of the problem, move on to the next section.

 If you have access to another receiver and computer, trying your receiver on a different computer, and a different receiver (of the same type) on your computer can very quickly help you narrow down the problem.

 - If your receiver works well on another computer and another receiver doesn't work on your computer, the problem is probably with your computer.
 If this is the case, move to the next section marked "Troubleshooting Your Computer."

 - If your receiver doesn't work on either computer but the other receiver (of the same type) works on both computers, the problem is probably with the receiver.
 Please contact email@example.com for help, and include the details of what you've tried and discovered.

-- If you don't have access to either another computer or another receiver, swapping what you can can still be very telling.
+- If you don't have access to either another computer or another receiver, swapping what you can still be very telling.
 If your receiver works well on another computer, please move on to the section titled "Troubleshooting Your Computer."
-If another receiver (of the same type) works on your computer, please contact [email protected] for help, and include the details of what you've tried and discovered.
+If another receiver (of the same type) works on your computer, please contact firstname.lastname@example.org for help, and include the details of what you've tried and discovered.

 NOTE: RF receivers are matched to the clickers they shipped with.
 Avoid mixing and matching clickers and receivers in this process so you aren't inconvenienced unnecessarily or misled by the clickers that don't seem to work.

 If this section wasn't helpful, or if you couldn't try any different hardware, move on to the next section.

 If the section above helped you determine your computer is the problem, try these steps.